-Base- ; 2015/16 FY line Qua rter 1 Qu arter 2 rter 3 Quarte r 4 Annua ıl Program me or Project Key Performance Indicator Units of Measure (2014/ 15 Annu al Repor t) Targe t Actu al Targe t Actual Target Actual Target Actu al Target Actu al Planning that will promote and approved , proper spatial planning to address sustainabl e developm ent and social cohesion Compilation of a housing sector plan that complies with the Housing Code Number of housing sector plans approved 0 1 Mashalaba has been appointed to develop the municipal Housing sector plan.
-First Draft is available & awaiting the second draft that will be taken for public participatio n then finally be tabled to council for approval 1 New Township establishment at Port Arlington (Division of farm Port Arlington and the establishment of a new township on the division) Performance Level Agreement: Number of township establishm ents establishe d 1 1
+Base- 2 017/18 FY line Quar ter 1 Qua arter 2 Quar Quarte 4 Annual Program me or Project Key Performance Indicator Units of Measure (2015/ 16 Annu al Repor t) Targe t Actu al Targe t Actual Target Actual Target Actu al Target Actu al Review of the SDF to ensure compliance with SPLUMA Number of compliant SDF's developed and approved 1 (Not compli ant) 1 1 (Compliant) To ensure an effective Urban Planning that will promote proper spatial planning to address sustainabl e developm ent and social cohesion Compilation of a housing sector plan that complies with the Housing Code Number of housing sector plans approved.
+Mashalab a has been appointed to develop the municipal Housing sector plan.
+First Draft is available & awaiting the second draft that will be taken for public participation then finally be tabled to 0 1P 1